Sometimes the weight of life calls for a healthy dose of the best medicine out there: laughter.

-Fulton Street Pub, located at 801 Fulton West in Grand Rapids, welcomes comedians on Wednesday evenings for Hump Day Hilarity beginning at 10 p.m.
+Fulton Street Pub, located at 801 West Fulton in Grand Rapids, welcomes comedians on Mondays for Monday Comedy Mania at 9 PM.

 Grand Rapids is a hotspot for comedy, so whether you’re looking to laugh or become a better comedian yourself, there are plenty of opportunities at your fingertips.